collapsed-stacks/startups/questions/11166/should-i-compete-with-ubereats.md

 - posted by: [Sebhastien](https://stackexchange.com/users/6116817/sebhastien) on 2016-11-16
 - score: 1

-<p>First, focusing on a specific niche is key to building the foundation of a successful company.
+First, focusing on a specific niche is key to building the foundation of a successful company.
 Facebook focused on Harvard students, and then grew from there.
-I think if you focus on a customer group that you know a lot about, you can better serve those customers that UberEats ever could.</p>
+I think if you focus on a customer group that you know a lot about, you can better serve those customers that UberEats ever could.

-<p>Secondly, don't worry about competition.
+Secondly, don't worry about competition.
 As long as you are doing something that provides value to your customers, you will be heading in the right direction.
 If Uber was worried about taxis they wouldn't have started.
 What is important is that you provide value.
 You never know, tommorrow Uber could shut down uber eats.
 Duckduckgo is thriving because they serve a different customer base than Google.
 I had the pleasure of talking to a well know tech investor that thinks there is actually an opportunity for Google to be superseded as the #1 search engine.
-Google is now in the advertising space and in some cases doesn't provide the best product anymore for some people (myself included).</p>
+Google is now in the advertising space and in some cases doesn't provide the best product anymore for some people (myself included).

-<p>Finally and most importantly, sales should be your ultimate validation.
+Finally and most importantly, sales should be your ultimate validation.
 The guys at AirBnB were laughed at for their idea.
 But it booked a lot of rentals.
-If you get people to say they like your idea with actual money, you should be ok.</p>
+If you get people to say they like your idea with actual money, you should be ok.